mbrownnycnyc/splunkconf19/theconf.md

   * 3:30PM: SEC1391 - Building a Security Monitoring Strategy 2.0
   * 4:45PM: IT1761 - Service and Asset Discovery with Wire Data
 * Thursday
-  * 10:30AM: Deploying Splunk Enterprise securiy and Splunk Phantom at Scale
+  * 10:30AM: Master Joining Datasets without using Join
-  * 11:45AM: SEC1179 - The House Always Wins: Using Splunk Enterprise to Fight Data Exfiltration From Insider Threats
+  * 11:45AM: How Splunkbase identifies, resolves, and reviews incidents using Splunk>Investigates
-  * 1PM: IoT1103 - Applying Splunk Essentials for Predictive Maintenance
+  * 1PM: Implementing Predictive Maintenance
   * 2:15PM: IT1970 - Tracking Micro Services with Splunk

 ## Breakout talks that are interesting